 - Whisk

-Instructions: How to Make Hibachi Japanese zucchini
+Instructions: How to Make Hibachi Japanese Zucchini

 - Slice the zucchini – Quarter lengthwise, then cut into 4-inch strips.
 Keep the skin on for color and structure.